param108/reinforcement-learning/tictactoe2/README.md

 `tt playX` will play the model against a human player.
 The human player will play first as X. It is expected that the model file `learner_player.json` has been adequately trained.

-`tt playO` same as `tt playX` except the human play will play second as O.
+`tt playO` same as `tt playX` except the human player will play second as O.